grafana/grafana/docs/sources/panels-visualizations/visualizations/bar-gauge/index.md

 # Bar gauge

 Bar gauges simplify your data by reducing every field to a single value.
 You choose how Grafana calculates the reduction.

-This panel can show one or more bar gauges depending on how many series, rows, or columns your query returns.
+This visualization can show one or more bar gauges depending on how many series, rows, or columns your query returns.

 {{< figure src="/static/img/docs/v66/bar_gauge_cover.png" max-width="1025px" alt="Bar gauge panel" >}}

-The bar gauge panel displays values as bars with various lengths or fills proportional to the values they represent.
-The difference from traditional bar charts is that they act as gauges displaying metrics between ranges.
-One example is a thermometer displaying body temperature in a line or bar filling up.
+The bar gauge visualization displays values as bars with various lengths or fills proportional to the values they represent.
+They differ from traditional bar charts in that they act as gauges displaying metrics between ranges.
+One example is a thermometer displaying body temperature in a bar filling up.

-You can use bar gauges when you need to show:
+You can use a bar gauge visualization when you need to show:

 - Key performance indicators (KPIs)
 - System health